AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-hive-java-udf.md

     SELECT tolower(deviceplatform) FROM hivesampletable LIMIT 10;
     ```

     This query selects the device platform (Android, Windows, iOS, etc.) from the table, convert the string to lower case, and then display them.
-The output appears similar to the following.
+The output appears similar to the following text:

         +----------+--+
         |   _c0    |